GloAy/image-generator/README.md

 Application fetches data from one of NASA’s APIs and displays the resulting image.
 The image details are shown and user is able to like and dislike the it.
+The description is hidden and user is able to view the description using an extend button.

 React Hooks, Material-Ui and axios was used to build this app.